 The ABA published this article about the Economic Impact of Legal Aid in today's ABA Journal:

-Every dollar spent on civil legal aid for low-income Florida residents creates $7 in economic impact, according to a study released on Thursday.
+residents creates $7 in economic impact, according to a study released

 The study, commissioned by the Florida Bar Foundation, found that one of the biggest economic impacts of legal aid stems from helping low-income people obtain federal benefits, money that is then spent in Florida, according to a press release and executive summary.